Sparky1492/Oh-My-Stars/README.md

 - [hijackthis](https://github.com/dragokas/hijackthis) - A free utility that finds malware, adware and other security threats

+## Vala

+- [timeshift](https://github.com/teejee2008/timeshift) - System restore tool for Linux.
+Creates filesystem snapshots using rsync+hardlinks, or BTRFS snapshots.
+Supports scheduled snapshots, multiple backup levels, and exclude filters.
+Snapshots can be restored while system is running or from Live CD/USB.

 ## Verilog

+- [openlane](https://github.com/efabless/openlane) - OpenLANE is an automated RTL to GDSII flow based on several components including OpenROAD, Yosys, Magic, Netgen, Fault and custom methodology scripts for design exploration and optimization.
 - [Haasoscope](https://github.com/drandyhaas/Haasoscope) - Docs, design, firmware, and software for the Haasoscope

 ## Vim script